-The following figure shows a typical pipeline as modeled in using pipeline stress analysis software Caesar II
+The following figure shows a typical pipeline as modeled using pipeline stress analysis software Caesar II

 Pipeline Stress Analysis Basics

 The basic equations for pipeline stress analysis are provided by the following codes and vary from one code to another.
-So readers are requested to refer the following codes and standards from a better understanding of pipeline stress analysis basics.
+So readers are requested to refer to the following codes and standards for a better understanding of pipeline stress analysis basics.

 - ISO 14692 for pipelines made of GRE/GRP/FRP materials